kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 weight: 7
 ---

+{{% versioned_link_path fromRoot="" %}}

-Gloo Edge is an application (L7) proxy based on [Envoy](https://www.envoyproxy.io) that can act as both a secure edge router and as a developer friendly Kubernetes ingress/egress (north-south traffic) gateway.
+Gloo Edge is an application (L7) proxy based on [Envoy](https://www.envoyproxy.io) that can act as both a secure edge router and as a developer-friendly Kubernetes ingress/egress (north-south traffic) gateway.
 There are many benefits to pairing Gloo Edge with one of AWS Elastic Load Balancers (ELB), including better cross availability zone failover and deeper integration with AWS services like AWS Certificate Manager, AWS CLI & CloudFormation, and Route 53 (DNS).

 AWS provides these three (3) types of Elastic Load Balancers (ELB):
 - Classic Load Balancer (CLB) - this is AWS original (and older) load balancer that provides a mixture of TCP/UDP and HTTP capabilities.
-It predates some of the Virtual Private Cloud (VPC) infrastructure, so AWS is currently recommending new deployments utilize the other load balancer types.
+It predates some of the Virtual Private Cloud (VPC) infrastructure, so AWS recommends new deployments to utilize the other load balancer types.
 - Network Load Balancer (NLB) - this is an optimized L4 TCP/UDP load balancer.
 It provides extremely high throughput (millions of requests per second) while maintaining low latency.
 This load balancer also has deep integration with other AWS services like Route 53 (DNS).
 - Application Load Balancer (ALB) - this is an L7 (HTTP) only load balancer focused on providing HTTP request routing capabilities.

-All of these load balancers support offloading TLS termination and some degree of cross availability zone failover and support.
+These load balancers support offloading TLS termination and some degree of cross availability zone failover and support.
 More details about AWS cloud load balancers are [here](https://docs.aws.amazon.com/elasticloadbalancing/index.html).